-In patients with hepatic dysfunction (mild, moderate or severe), peripheral blood counts and liver enzymes should be carefully monitored.
+In patients with hepatic dysfunction (mild, moderate or severe), peripheral blood counts and liver enzymes should be carefully monitored (see sections DOSAGE AND ADMINISTRATION, ADVERSE DRUG REACTIONS, CLINICAL PHARMACOLOGY).

-Cases of liver injury, including hepatic failure and hepatic necrosis, have been observed with imatinib.
-When imatinib is combined with high dose chemotherapy regimens, liver toxicity in the form of transaminase elevation and hyperbilirubinemia has been observed.
+Cases of liver injury, including hepatic failure and hepatic necrosis, have been observed with Imatinib.
+When Imatinib is combined with high dose chemotherapy regimens, liver toxicity in the form of transaminase elevation and hyperbilirubinemia has been observed.
 Additionally, there have been uncommon reports of acute liver failure.
-Monitoring of hepatic function is recommended in circumstances where imatinib is combined with chemotherapy regimens also known to be associated with hepatic dysfunction.
+Monitoring of hepatic function is recommended in circumstances where Imatinib is combined with chemotherapy regimens also known to be associated with hepatic dysfunction (see section ADVERSE DRUG REACTIONS).